OffchainLabs/arbitrum-classic/docs/Solidity_Support.md

 Although Arbitrum supports Solidity code, there are differences in the effects of a few operations, including language features that don't make much sense in the Layer 2 context.

-- `tx.gasprice` will return 1
+- `tx.gasprice` returns the user’s ArbGas price bid
-- `blockhash(x)` will always return zero
+- `blockhash(x)` returns Arbitrum blockhash, a value deterministically generated from the state of the inbox.
+Note that the Arbitrum blockhash is _not_ dependent on the L1 blockhash, and thus should not be assumed to have any economic security (as a randomness seed, say)
-- `block.coinbase` will return zero
+- `block.coinbase` returns zero
-- `block.difficulty` will return the constant 2500000000000000
+- `block.difficulty` returns the constant 2500000000000000
-- `block.gaslimit` will return the block's ArbGas limit
+- `block.gaslimit` returns the block's ArbGas limit
-- `gasleft` will return the amount of ArbGas remaining
+- `gasleft` returns the amount of ArbGas remaining

 # Time